The Rangitaiki Floodway project is a multi-stage project to take pressure off the flood-prone Rangitaiki River by diverting some of its flow.

 The existing spillway is planned for an upgrade in 2019/2020 and Council has looked extensively at several options: a lower crest weir, a collapsible tipping block, and a rubber inflatable dam.
 There are significant differences in the costs, advantages and disadvantages of these options.

 Council is currently consulting on two options; lower crest weir and rubber inflatable dam.
 The lower crest weir would require a change to the resource consent granted in 2008.
-Consultation is at an early stage and there will be a number of opportunities for you to recieve information, ask questions, and to express your views and any concerns you may have about the project.
+Consultation is at an early stage and there will be a number of opportunities for you to receive information, ask questions, and to express your views and any concerns you may have about the project.

 For more information about the Rangitaiki Floodway Project, please contact: